Behaviour

 As per the 'Parent Handbook'.

 The school has high standards of conduct and expects all children to behave in a sensible, responsible and safe manner at all times and to have regard for the feelings and well-being of others.
 It is important that parents help children to understand that these rules extend into the playground and beyond school.
 Children should walk quietly about the school with consideration for others.
 They are expected to be polite and well mannered to each other and to all adults.
-Children should not bring in toys, games or other personal possessions to school, unless asked to do so by their teacher.
+Children must not bring in toys, games or other personal possessions to school, unless asked to do so by their teacher.

 Raising the profile of good behaviour is important to us and we do this in a variety of ways.